ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 )
 ```

+Now going back to `./precompile/hello_world.go`, we can modify our precompile function gas costs.
+Please `CTRL F` `SET A GAS COST HERE` to locate the default gas cost code.

-For example, we will be getting and setting our greeting with `sayHello()` and `setGreeting()` in one slot respectively so we can define the gas costs as follows.
+We will be getting and setting our greeting with `sayHello()` and `setGreeting()` in one slot respectively so we can define the gas costs as follows.

 ```go
 	SayHelloGasCost uint64    = 5000